Affreightment: Voyage charter

 In other cases, if the vessel is detained beyond the fixed number of demurrage days, the ship owner can recover damages for detention.
 Sometimes the charter-party defines no fixed time for loading or discharging.
 In such cases the charter-party is obligated to load or discharge as quickly as possible.
 If loading or discharging is not done in a reasonable time, the shipowner can claim damages for detention.

 The rate of demurrage (if any) is generally accepted as the measure of the damages for detention, but is not necessarily the true measure.
 When the claim is for detention and not demurrage the actual loss is recoverable, which may be more or may be less than the agreed rate of demurrage.
-The contract usually doesn't count Sundays and holidays as lay days—but unless expressly stipulated, this exception does not apply after the lay days have expired.
+The contract usually does not count Sundays and holidays as lay days—but unless expressly stipulated, this exception does not apply after the lay days have expired.

 Dead freight is the amount of freight lost, and therefore recoverable by the shipowner from the charterer as damages if a full and complete cargo is not loaded according to the charter-party's terms.

 The cesser clause has come into common use because, frequently, the charterers are not personally interested in the cargo.
 They may be merely agents, or may have chartered the vessel as a speculation to make a profit upon the bill of lading freight.
 The effect of the clause is that by the charterers shipping a full cargo, they fulfill all their obligations.
 The shipowner discharges them from further liability and takes instead a lien on the cargo for payment of all freight, demurrage, or dead freight that is payable.
 It has become established in the construction of the cesser clause that, if the language permits it, the cesser of liability is assumed co-extensive only with the lien given to the shipowner.
 In other words, the charterers are only released from liabilities that have been replaced by a lien given to the shipowner.